ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Start Algorand node and connect to the testnet

 Click the *Network* button in the header and switch to the network manager.
 Then click the *New Instance* button in the upper right corner to create a new Algorand node instance.
-Algorand Studio will automatically download the latest snapshot to save time of synchronizing data with the network.
+Algorand Studio will automatically download the latest snapshot to save time for synchronizing data with the network.

 <p align="center">
   <img src="./screenshots/create_node.png" width="720px">